 The majority of our campers come from the Northeast including Connecticut, New York, New Jersey, Pennsylvania, Rhode Island and Massachusetts.
 We also have a number of campers from others areas of the United States such as Ohio and Indiana.

-Camp Director, Heather Logee has been director of the camp for 11 years.
-Heather has an MA in Camp Administration and Leadership and brings over 27 years of experience to the camp.
-Camp Program / Day Camp Coordinator, Jessica “J” Logee.
-During the off season J is the Head Preschool Teacher in the Putnam Head Start Program.
-Teen Leader Coordinator, Mary McGinn.
-During the off season Mary is a teaching assistant in the Head Start Preschool Program.
+Camp Director, Heather Logee has been director of the camp for 15 years.
+Heather has an MA in Camp Administration and Leadership and brings over 29 years of experience to the camp.
+Camp Program / Day Camp Coordinator, Jessica “J” Ruiz.
+J brings 28 years of camp experience as camper, teen leader and staff member.
 For more information, visit our Staff page.

 We follow a daily schedule that provides routine and comfort, particularly for first-time campers.
 But within that schedule, there’s flexibility with ample time to hang out, step back and experience the moment.
 It’s one of the beauties of camp.
 We don’t hurry to get to the next thing.
 We have time to enjoy one another and, most importantly, to have fun.
 For a closer look at the daily schedule, visit our Resident/Overnight Camp and Day Camp pages.